NickG-Math/C4-Homology/README.md

 ## What do I need to run this code?
 All you need is a version of MATLAB (the base installation).
  I have only tested it with v.
 R2019a but it should probably work with previous versions of MATLAB or freeware like Octave that can run MATLAB code.
- If you are associated with a University you can probably get a free academic MATLAB license through your institution.
- At some point the project might be ported to C++ for wider availability and speed, but for now the code is in MATLAB

 ## How do I compute the RO(C<sub>4</sub>) homology of a point?
 Download the repository and add it to your MATLAB path.
 Then type the following in the command line: